 The condition of having at least 60 hours before transitioning to campus may be satisfied partially by taking courses at other colleges or universities with prior approval of your college.
 However, it is very important that you realize that not all colleges allow for this type of enrollment, which is called transient enrollment (it also can be referred to as dual enrollment).
 Thus, you must talk to your academic advisor before enrolling elsewhere to make sure transient enrollment is allowed and, if so, that the credits will transfer and are appropriate for your chosen major.
 Keep in mind that at least 15 credits must be taken through UF Online before transitioning to campus.
 Taking courses at other institutions may have financial aid implications, so please be sure to discuss your intentions with both your academic advisor and the UF OneStop.
 It is important that you enroll as a transient student correctly by completing the appropriate paperwork rather than just enrolling in additional coursework at a different institution.

-Most majors available to students admitted through PaCE could provide a pathway to medical, dental or veterinary school.
+A pre-professional pathway is possible in PaCE through the Microbiology and Cell Science and Nutritional Sciences majors in the College of Agricultural and Life Sciences (CALS).
 However, health-related professional schools recommend taking critical-tracking courses face-to-face at the university level.
 Currently, not all health-related professional schools accept online undergraduate courses.
 As a result we suggest, in coordination with your advisor, that students admitted to UF through PaCE who are interested in health-related professional schools take all prerequisite courses as a residential student.

 PaCE students can graduate with honors if they meet the requirement for their majors, however, PaCE students are not eligible to join the Honors Program.
 For more information, visit the Graduating with Honors page in the Undergraduate Catalog.